 Hide Important Notes^*

 Keeping up with the two & five fruit and veg ratio isn’t always easy, but having a pack of frozen veggies in the freezer certainly helps.
 While it’s not a meal in itself, frozen vegetables make a perfect addition to any dinner plate.
-However, you might not always get what you hoped for when opening up one of these sealed packs, especially when you see just one piece of broccoli in a mixed veggie pack alongside all the peas and carrots!
-So which frozen vegetable brand do Aussie shoppers love the most?
+However, you might not always get what you hoped for when opening up one of these frozen packs – especially if you see just one piece of broccoli in a mixed veggie bag, or the peas outnumber the corn by about 10 to 1.
+So, which frozen vegetable brand do Aussie shoppers rate the highest?

 To find out, Canstar Blue has surveyed more than 2,000 consumers to get their opinions on the frozen vegetables they most recently purchased and ate.
-Brands were rated on several factors including taste, variety, value for money, packaging appeal and overall satisfaction.
-Seven leading brands made it into the ratings, but only one earned five stars for overall customer satisfaction – ALDI Market Fare.
-It’s the fourth year in a row that ALDI has dominated this category.
-You could probably say that a supermarket that gets its frozen veggies right is likely to get a lot of other things right, too.
-And that’s certainly been the case with ALDI in our customer ratings over the years.
+Brands were rated on several factors including taste, value for money, packaging appeal, variety and overall satisfaction.
+Seven leading brands made it into this year’s ratings, but only one earned five stars for overall customer satisfaction – Logan Farm.
+It got five-star reviews for all rated variables.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten frozen vegetables from a supermarket or grocer within the last three months – in this case, 2,138 people.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten frozen vegetables from a supermarket or grocer in the last 3 months – in this case, 2,008 people.